Axolodev/gatsby-theme-simple-shopify/README.md

 {
   // Both of these values should be included in your process.env as explained
   // in the Installation section, as the theme uses them to access your store.
-  // You'll probably be using them as following:
+  // You'll probably be using them as follows:
   shopName: process.env.GATSBY_SHOP_NAME,
   accessToken: process.env.GATSBY_SHOPIFY_ACCESS_TOKEN,